Want to follow along with this writing? Sign up Today, it's free and easy

 Thanks a bundle.

-about 4 years ago Evie said:
+over 4 years ago Evie said:

 Haha, I love this.
 SO cute and funny. ^_^ I only found one thing that might be corrected, so great job!